danielpreotiuc/twitter-collection-utils/README.md

 wait - wait period between batches of follow requests (default 3600)

+#### monitor-location.py

+Gets the tweets around a location and updates.
+Outputs one file/day and archives them using lzop

+        python monitor-location.py consumerid latitude longitude radius filenames wait query

+consumerid - number of consumer (see installation section)

+latitude - latitude of the location

+longitude - longitude of the location

+radius - radius around the center point (in miles)

+filenames - prefix of the files

+wait - wait time between calls.
+Should be adjusted not to cosume too many calls, not less than 10.

+query - the query to monitor.
+If we want as many tweets as possible, use stopwords (e.g. a)

+*Example*

+        python monitor-location.py 1 -34.5 -58.4 20 buenos-aires 15 a

 #### monitor-timeline.py

 Gets the timeline of a user and updates every minute.
 Outputs in a separate file every day.